Cirkit Designer Logo

 Pin Configuration and Descriptions

-The TP4056 Module (Type C) has the following pinout:
+The TP4056 Module has the following pins and connections:

 Pin Name Description

-OUT+ Positive output terminal for the load (optional).
+OUT+ Positive terminal for output to the load (optional, depending on use case)

-OUT- Negative output terminal for the load (optional).
+OUT- Negative terminal for output to the load (optional, depending on use case)

 Usage Instructions